 After going through the trouble to have a tree removed, it doesn’t make a lot of sense to leave the stump sitting there.
 A few of the top reasons to remove stumps from your yard include:

 - They are Eyesores – No one likes gazing out into the yard and seeing old stumps dotting the landscape.
 They look even worse when weeds and other plants start growing on them, which inevitably happens over time.

 - They Take Up Valuable Space – Most people want the widest, clearest yards possible, and stumps really get in the way.

 - They are Hazardous – Some stumps are obvious, but others get camouflaged by grass, weeds and other plants and become tripping hazards.
 Nothing is worse than stubbing your toe on an old tree stump.

 Assessing a Tree Stump

 What makes a stump easier to remove?
 Generally, the age and size of the tree are the best indicators of stump removal difficulty.
 Simply put, the older a stump is, the easier it is to remove.
 Likewise, small stumps are also easier to remove than large ones.
-Another good thing to keep in mind before choosing a stump removal method is to consider the total number of stumps that need to be removed.
+Another good thing to keep in mind before choosing a stump removal method is to consider the total number of stumps that need to be removed with the assistance of nicepaydayloans.
 Do you really want to remove 100 stumps by hand?
 Or even 3?